48 Jing3 井

 The 1st line

-Line 1 is the feminine line coming from trigram Kun (submissiveness, earth).
-Here it is earth and stays at the bottom of the well; it has no correlation with the upper trigram Kan, water; therefore it forms sludge.
-Because it has no access to the top of the well, the sludge will remain at the bottom.
+Line 1 is the feminine line coming from trigram Kun1 (submissiveness, earth).
+Here it is earth and stays at the bottom of the well; it has no correlation with the upper trigram Kan, water; therefore it forms mud.
+Because it has no access to the top of the well, the mud will remain at the bottom.
 Eventually the well will be abandoned, even by the birds.

 People must make themselves useful in society; if a person has nothing to offer, or is grudging in his contribution, he will be forsaken by society.

-Commentary on the image: The sludge of Jing (the well) is not potable, (as it stays) below.
-No bird (perches on) an old well, (signifying that the well is destined) to be abandoned over the course of time.
+Commentary on the image: The mud of Jing (the well) is not possible to be drunk (or eaten), which is because it stays far below to reach.
+An old well attracts no bird to perch on, signifying that the well is destined to be abandoned over the course of time.

 Enlightenment through six one: to leave behind the dry well and dig a new one.
-The sludge in the well is not suitable for drinking, but many worms live in it.
+The mud in the well is not suitable for drinking, but many worms live in it.
 If it remains at the bottom even the birds will leave, signifying that the well will be completely abandoned.
-If this line changes to masculine, the hexagram will become Xu (5), to wait, where one must have a target while waiting and undertake planned action when the right time comes.
-A product with no sales is like the sludge.
+The hexagram will become Xu (5), to wait, even if this line changes to masculine (i.e. water).
+The true significance of the waiting in hexagram Xu is that one must have a target while waiting and undertake planned action when the right time comes.
+A product with no sales is like the mud.
 Therefore the strategy and target of a new product must be devised.

 The 2nd line

-Text: (Water) spraying from the cavity of Jing (the well) (is barely enough to raise) the crucian carp (i.e. small fish); the bucket breaks and leaks.
+Water spraying from the cavity of Jing (the well) is barely enough to raise the crucian carp (i.e. small fish) (井谷射鮒); the bucket breaks and leaks.

 Line 2 is masculine, i.e. water, but it has no correlation with the upper trigram Kan, the source of water.
 This signifies a small amount of water in the cavity of the well, enough to support small fish but not enough for human use.
 The water is potable, as the fish can live in it, but the amount is limited.
 The old bucket breaks and leaks; therefore the water can't be drawn up like line 2 having no access to position 6 at the top of the well.